Terms and duration

 Students receive daily allowance after graduating

 If you are studying, for example, at a vocational college or university, you are only eligible to receive an earnings-related allowance after your graduation.
-As soon as you become unemployment, register as a job-seeker via the TE Office’s online service.
+As soon as you become unemployment, register as a job-seeker via the employment official’s online service.
 More information about this is available here.

 How long will the earnings-related allowance be paid?

-You are 58 years old and you have at least 5 years of work history in the last 20 years 500 days (approx. 23 months)
+If you are 58 years old and have 5 years of work history during the past 20 years, the earnings-related allowance is paid for 500 days.

-If you do piece-meal (gig) or part-time work, the maximum duration is reduced more slowly.
-You can also reset the maximum daily allowance duration by being employed.
-If you do 26 weeks’ work, with at least 18 hours of work per week, the maximum duration may be reset.
+If you do freelance or part-time work, the maximum period is used up more slowly.
+You can also reset the maximum period of unemployment allowance by working.
+A 12-month period of work will restart the maximum period from the beginning.

 If you remain unemployed for more than the maximum duration, you can claim unemployment benefits from Kela.
 More information on unemployment benefits is available on Kela’s website.